JonHasan/CPP_Nanodegree/Project 3 : Memory Management Chatbot/README.md

 # CPPND: Memory Management Chatbot

+This project was definitely the most difficult one for me.
+I knew before the program that memory management was the most valuable aspect of C++.
+The rule of five, resource sharing policies, move semantics and smart pointers had me doing more research on the knowledge forum and outside internet resources.

+Smart pointers are used when we don't want to worry about allocation and deallocation taks of memory management.
+When the smart pointer gets out of scope.
+It will automatically release the memory that was in use.
+However, it still requires more resources to use a smart pointer than it is to manually allocate and deallocate memory.
+One needs to be careful about memory leaks though with the latter.

+## Code Explanation

+I will now begin the explanation of each of the tasks.

+### Task 1: Exclusive Ownership

+The first thing that needed to be done was to change the ownership of the chatLogic variable.
+It needs to be an exclusive resource of the class ChatBotPanelDialog.
+It started off as a regular pointer but was transformed to a std::unique_ptr.
+Since the unique pointer takes care of resource destruction, the destructor in chatgui.cpp is basically useless.
+I commented out the destructor code.

+### Task 2 : Apply the Rule of Five

+This task was a difficult one.
+I had a shaky appreciation for the rule of five which says you need to implement a copy constructor, an assigment operator, a destructor, a move constructor and move assignment operator.
+These changes need to be made in chatbot.h and chatbot.cpp.

+#### Copy Constructor
+For the copy constructor, I needed to do a deep copy of all the data.
+So from this source node reference I needed to place all of the attributes into new variables and then place a new image variable with all of the deep copied data.
+A suggestion was given to me on this where I was supposed to do a check to see if the image attribute was not NULL.
+The image would then be make with a new wxBitmap with a dereferenced parameter of source.image.

+#### Copy Assignment constructor

+For the copy assignment constructor, I needed to assign the source attributes to new variables and then set the image equal to a new wxBitmap();

+I then needed to deepcopy with the image attribute from source.

+#### Move Constructor

+For the move constructor, I needed to do the same thing as above for the first half by taking a R-value reference to the source parameter.
+Then setting new image, chatlogic, rootNode and currentNode variables equal to the respective attributes in the source parameter.
+Then the source needs to be removed by setting all source attributes to null pointer.

+#### Move Assignment Operator

+For the Move Assignment operator, needed to check if the current instance is equal to the current source, return the current instance.

+copy the attributes from source to new variables.
+Then set all attributes to null.

+#### Destructor

+Destructor is already possible with the ~ character in front of a method name.

+### Task 3 : Exclusive Ownership 2

+In the chatlogic.h/chatlogic.cpp, I needed to change the vector called nodes so that any instance of GraphNodes that are referred to by the vector are owned by class ChatLogic.
+I had to go to the ChatLogic::LoadAnswerGraphFromFile and change the edge pointer to a unique_ptr and then make each graph edge unique.
+Then I needed to set the attributes for each edge.
+Then the reference needs to be stored.

+### Task 4 : Moving smart pointers

+### Task 5 : Moving the Chatbot

 This is the project for the third course in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213): Memory Management.

 <img src="images/chatbot_demo.gif"/>